-The PS in the Zynq-7000 product family is equipped with three phase-locked loops (PLLs), providing flexibility in configuring the clock domains within the PS.
+In the Zynq-7000 family, the PS is equipped with three phase-locked loops (PLLs), providing flexibility in configuring the clock domains within the PS.
 There are three primary clock domains of interest within the PS.
 These include the APU, the DDR controller, and the I/O peripherals (IOP).
 The frequencies of all of these domains can be configured independently under software control.
-The interconnect is designed with synchronizers instantiated at asynchronous boundaries where needed.
-In this mode of operation, the DDR operates at half the CPU clock.
-For example, if the CPU runs at 800 MHz in synchronous mode, the DDR memory operates at 400 MHz or 800 Mb/s.